amr080/docs-template/docs/developer/guides/querying-data/index.md

 - Entities ids are not necessarily the same as on chain ids Therefore, when querying an entity, always refer to the GraphQL data model to verify how the id is composed.

-### Get net portfolio valuation and active loans for all Centrifuge Pools
+### Get net portfolio valuation and active loans for all XFT Pools

 ```graphql
 {